IsaacXu1024/SSL_Learning_Monitor/README.md

 # SSL Learning Monitor
-This notebook contains a sample execution of examining metrics which may track learning for self-supervised training without the use of labels.
+This notebook contains a sample execution of examining metrics which may track and evaluate learning for self-supervised training without the use of labels.
 Methods examined include SimSiam, SimCLR, and MoCoV2.
 Metrics studied include clustering based metrics both extrinsic and intrinsic, as well as entropy.